xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 </plist>
 {% endhighlight %}

-Some settings, like app's identifier, are done in the `Appfile`:
+Some settings, like app's identifier, are provided in the `Appfile`:

 {% highlight ruby %}
 apple_dev_portal_id "miguel@xmartlabs.com"